ryanvfung/maths-info/README.md

 Description
 -----------

-A website designed to be a reference resource that provides all the formulae needed in mathematics, coded in LaTeX and rendered with MathJax.
+A website designed to be a reference resource that provides all the formulae needed in mathematics, marked up in LaTeX and rendered with MathJax.

 Available for use under the [MIT license](http://opensource.org/licenses/MIT).